 With no crops to sell, and domestic expenses and other exigencies to meet, the Khule family borrowed from moneylenders.
 According to their bank records, they also have unpaid bank loans of about Rs.
 50,000 over the last five years.

-The Khules, who belong to the close-knit tribal Andh clan, are marginal peasant farmers.
+The Khules, who belong to the close-knit Andh Adivasi community, are marginal peasant farmers.
 They have long been living hand-to-mouth, and Vishal Khule’s death has only made life more precarious.
 His mother barely speaks, recounts their neighbour, Jankinath Khule, who recently retired from the government service as a naib tehsildar (a minor-rank revenue official).
 Vishal’s two sisters, both married, are taking turns to return to the home to be with their mother, he said.
 Vishal’s elder brother, 18-year-old Vaibhav, has dropped out of school after Class 10 and has taken to working odd jobs.

 According to Jankinath Khule, a village elder, Vishal’s suicide was the culmination of his growing frustration with poverty, combined with a feeling of helplessness.